domschrei/theremin/README.md

 ## Using and tweaking

 To properly play the instrument, the sensors should be fastened and aligned.
-A 90 degree approach as shown in the blueprint works fine, with the volume sensor pointing upwards and the volume sensor pointing to the side.
+A 90 degree approach as shown in the blueprint works fine, with the frequency sensor pointing upwards and the volume sensor pointing to the side.
 Of course, the sensors can be built into a little box just like I have done (I could have taken a much smaller box if it wasn't for the long connection cables I bought).

 Playing with pure hands is possible, but I experienced rather heavy noise and inaccuracies.
 To achieve really clear results, you can cut out two large circles of cupboard and glue some straps for your hands on it.
 The cupboard will reflect the ultrasonic waves very well.